FranciszekPin/cozy-interpreter/README.md

 ### printStr instruction

-`printStr` works in similar way to `printVar`, but it prints given string instead of variable.
+`printStr` works similarly to `printVar`, but it prints given string instead of variable.
 For example:
 ```
 printStr Hello world!
 ```